- Solutions by Role

 Board members have a fiduciary duty to act in the best interests of their constituents.
 The board must always work as efficiently as possible toward the company’s stated goals, outlined in its charter.

 Board self-evaluations help boards get better.
-They’re more than filling out the same questionnaire every year or so, to fulfil your board’s governance and regulatory duties.
+They’re more than filling out the same questionnaire every year or so, to fulfill your board’s governance and regulatory duties.
 They help ensure investors, regulators, and other stakeholders that your board is effectively fulfilling its duties.
 Periodic self-assessments represent a chance for your board to identify areas where they’re succeeding, and where they’re experiencing stagnation.
 They’re an opportunity for the board to be more productive.
 Self-assessments encourage board members to evaluate their individual contributions to the board’s success, as well as to consider how the board functions together.

 Why Conduct Annual Board Self-Assessments?